NelsonDane/cashapp-auto-giveaways/README.md

 - END_TIME: The time the bot should stop working (Default 9:00pm)
 - WORDED_REPLIES: Whether the bot should include a short message with each Tweet reply (Default False)
 - CHECK_INTERVAL_SECONDS: How often the bot should check for new giveaway Tweets.
 Don't set this too low or you'll run out of API requests (Default 900 seconds)
+- MANUAL_TWEET: The ID of the Tweet you want the bot to run on.
+This disables searches, running all accounts once on the given ID.
+Helpful for if you want to run the bot on a specific ID that wasn't found in the automatic search.

 ### Notes:
 - Because of how docker images/containers work, file edits (like editing the bot or updating the extension) are not immediately reflected in the container, even on a container restart because files are only imported when the base image is built.
 Because of this, you must stop and remove the container, rebuild the image, then remake the container for the changes to take affect.